The 20 greatest Iron Maiden songs – ranked

 15. Running Free (Iron Maiden, 1980)

 There was a tension running through the first two Maiden albums; between the grandiose, fantastical tendencies of Steve Harris’ songwriting and the pronounced punk influence exerted by original singer Paul Di’Anno.
-Although ultimately unsustainable, it did give rise to some absolute bangers, with Di’Anno winning out on this angsty ode to teenage escape.
-‘Just sixteen, a pickup truck,’ he sings.
+Although ultimately unsustainable, it did give rise to some absolute bangers, with Paul winning out on this angsty ode to teenage escape.
+‘Just 16, a pick-up truck,’ he sings.
 ‘Out of money, out of luck / I’ve got nowhere to call my own / Hit the gas, and here I go!’
 Although not an obvious fit with Maiden’s subsequent more grandiloquent fan-favourites, it’s still frequently deployed as a high-octane live counterpoint to more winding later offerings.

 14. The Evil That Men Do (Seventh Son Of A Seventh Son, 1988)